8 Important Money Tips for when you land your first full-time job

 While National Employment Standards apply to all employees covered by the national workplace relations system, only certain entitlements will apply to casual employees.
 For more information, check out the Australian Government Fair Work Ombudsman website.

-6. How to read your payslip so you’re across potential errors
+Tip 6.
+Check your payslip so you’re across potential errors

 Meanwhile, mistakes can happen, so if anything doesn’t look right, chat to your employer and if you’ve raised an issue you’re not satisfied with, you can also contact the Fair Work Ombudsman.